-5.45 Capturing the voice of the child
+5.46 Capturing the voice of the child

-i.
+- i.
 Children want to be respected, their views to be heard, to have stable relationships with professionals built on trust and for consistent support provided for their individual needs.
-This should guide the behaviour of professionals.

-- ii.
-Anyone working with children should see and speak to the child; listen to what they say, take their views seriously and work with them collaboratively when deciding how to support their needs. - iii.
-In situations where the child is nonverbal or unborn, their individual needs and the potential impact of adverse childhood experiences should be considered by Trust staff.
+This should guide the behaviour of professionals. - ii.
+Anyone working with children should see and speak to the child; listen to what they say, take their views seriously and work with them collaboratively when deciding how to support their needs. - In situations where the child is nonverbal or unborn, their individual needs and the potential impact of adverse childhood experiences should be considered by Trust staff.

-6 Key Reference
+Key Reference 6

-- i.
-Working Together to Safeguard Children (2018) - ii.
+- Working Together to Safeguard Children (2023) i. - ii.
 Safeguarding children, young people and adults at risk in the NHS: Safeguarding accountability and assurance framework (2023) - iii.
-CQC; Regulation 5: Fit and proper persons: directors (guidance for providers and inspectors) - iv.
-CQC; Regulation 13: Safeguarding service users from abuse
+CQC; Regulation 5: Fit and proper persons: directors (guidance for providers and inspectors) - CQC; Regulation 13: Safeguarding service users from abuse iv.

-7 Associated Documents
+Associated Documents

 - i.
 Whistleblowing Policy

-- ii.
-Domestic Abuse Policy
+- Domestic Abuse Policy ii.

 - iii.
 Mental Capacity Act & DoLS Policy

-- iv.
-Safeguarding Supervision Policy
+- Safeguarding Supervision Policy

-8 Training
+Training